-As of the June 30, 2012 valuation and later, the updated Society of Actuaries' Healthcare Cost Trend Model is used to project medical and prescription drug costs.
+For the June 30, 2012 valuation and later, the updated Society of Actuaries' Healthcare Cost Trend Model is used to project medical and prescription drug cost.
 This model effectively begins estimating trend amounts beginning in 2012 and projects out to 2100.
-This model has been adopted by the Society of Actuaries and has been populated with assumptions that are specific to the State.
+The model has been populated with assumptions that are specific to the State.